buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 The script sends an email containing all the files submitted in one directory.
 It is invoked by using the :file:`CVSROOT/loginfo` facility.

-The Buildbot's :class:`CVSMaildirSource` knows how to parse these messages and turn them into Change objects.
+The Buildbot's :bb:chsrc:`CVSMaildirSource` knows how to parse these messages and turn them into Change objects.
 It takes two parameters, the directory name of the maildir root, and an optional function to create a URL for each file.
 The function takes three parameters::